Roedy13/Memory-Care-Media-Player/README.md

 # Debian Xfce MPV Kiosk Media Player

 This project was born out of having a parent with dementia in professional memory care.
+It could be utilized by any person unable to utilize a television remote.

-Steps are documented to recreate a low cost, low power media player that requires no physical interaction after being powered on.
+Steps are documented to recreate a low(ish) cost, low power media player that requires no physical interaction after being powered on.

 ## Purpose